cesarenv/shorturls/README.md

 This app is dockerized, so you can easily deploy it to a server of your choice.

-## Todo
+## Development

-See Issues for outstanding work, and feel free to submit your own.
+See [Issues](https://github.com/cesarferradas/shorturls/issues) for outstanding work, and feel free to submit your own.